UK Council for Psychotherapy

 Against Assisted Dying Therapy (see also Dying Well)

-- Whether or not in pain to accelerate human death before this happens naturally is not good karma, it's like picking an unripe apple from a tree, leaving a bitter taste in our mouth, analogous to taking our own life before the whole life experience is over, when we are naturally ready, nature calls us
+• The nature of the human soul and karmic responsibility is complex.
+Whether or not in pain to accelerate human death before this happens naturally is not good karma - not allowing for natural death, it's like picking an unripe apple from a tree, leaving a bitter taste in our mouth, analogous to taking our own life before the whole life experience is over, when we are naturally ready, nature calls us

-- People, especially those vulnerable who have certain conditions, may not be in a fit state, with all their faculties, to consciously choose to end their life.
+• A state death service can result through people (especially those vulnerable), who have certain conditions, may not be in a fit state, with all their faculties, to consciously choose to end their life.
 We can be suggested to, persuaded, manipulated, coerced subtly, covertly or overtly by relatives, friends or indeed some professionals (e.g. placing in someone's mind "have you ever thought of assisted dying as an option and taking this option up?", "You don't have to be burden any more", "Care package costs are expensive, unaffordable".
-It can be suggested that because of our condition - being worn out, depressed, disabled, mentally ill, that these are valid reasons for ending life).
+It can be suggested that because of our condition - being worn out, depressed, disabled, mentally ill, that these are valid reasons for ending life, as the "best" of bad options, which can subtly be a form of state coercion through state suffering).
 Inheritance can also be a hidden agenda.

 For Assisted Dying Therapy (see also Dignity In Dying)

-- It release the incarnated soul from the body of unbearable pain
+• It releases the incarnated soul from the body of unbearable pain

 How well we have lived